|Title||59 Church Street (Thomas Rose House)|

 |Scope & Content||

 Constructed ca. 1735; restored 1929, 1939.
 Indicative of the merchant house plan in American and English port cities, the Thomas Rose House reflects the asymmetrical plan used for larger dwellings in Charleston during the second quarter of the 18th century.
 The Rose House stands 2½ stories high with 5 bays on the front facade, topped by a brick cornice, and capped by a hipped slate roof.
 The 2nd-floor drawing room or dining parlor extends across the entire floor, constituting one of the earliest surviving examples of this plan in the city.
 An original central doorway once led directly to a 1st floor counting room.
 This door was walled up when piazzas were added in the 19th century.
 Thomas Rose constructed the house on original Charles Town lot no. 61, inherited by his wife Beauler Elliott, replacing an earlier dwelling.
 A 1734 letter to Thomas's brother Richard Rose in England requesting that bricklayers be sent to Charleston appears related to the construction of the house.
 It was sold by Rose shortly after completion to the Savage family, who owned it for the next 90 years, keeping 12 slaves on the property.
 Sympathetic northern owners, the Frank Whitmans, restored the house in 1929, using local restoration architect Albert Simons.
 The Victorian piazza details were removed and replaced by woodwork imitating Neoclassical moldings.
 The structure was later purchased by the Connecticut architectural historian Henry Philip Staats, and further restoration work was undertaken.
 Staats was a founder of Historic Charleston Foundation and with his wife, Juliette Wiles Staats, bolstered preservation and artistic endeavors in Charleston.
 The original kitchen and laundry outbuildings survive and were incorporated into the present house plan via a 20th century addition.
-The property is held by the Church Street Historic Foundation, which the Staats family established to preserve this area of the city.
-It is privately occupied.
+(Poston, Buildings of Charleston.)

 See Media link for PDF of photocopy of "Construction Plan of Grounds at 59 Church Street for Mr. and Mrs. Henry P. Staats" (7/15/1954).